mmbdtp/mmbdtp.github.io/modules/sequence-analysis/_posts/2000-01-03-download-data.md

 *Data are available at [https://zenodo.org/records/10018484](https://zenodo.org/records/10018484)*

-**Check if you can access (or download) the data for the mystery novel pathogen we will explore this week**
+**Check that you have your own copy of the data for the mystery novel pathogen we will explore this week.**

+You can copy the data from `~/shared-team` or download it from Zenodo.

-**Check if you can access (or download) the `additional_genomes_for_qc.zip` file**
+**Check that you have your own copy of the `additional_genomes_for_qc.zip` file.**

+You can copy the data from `~/shared-team` or download it from Zenodo.

 **Check you can run each of the required software (try running each command with the help flag), if not install via conda**

-_You may need to locate external instructions on installing these software packages e.g. via their github pages_
+You may need to locate external instructions on installing these software packages e.g. via their github pages.
 Required software for you CLIMB-BIG-DATA notebook:

 * `prokka`
 * `unicycler`